department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 <h3>How we use the combined ratings table</h3>

-<strong>We’ll follow these steps to use calculate your combined rating:</strong>
+<strong>We’ll follow these steps to calculate your combined rating:</strong>

 <ol class="process" markdown="1">